 - Has it communicated the Unique Selling Proposition?

 - Check the branding – is it unique and distinctive?

 - Is it relevant to consumer and based on an insight?

-- Is it distinctive versus anything else on the market?
+- Check that it is distinctive versus anything else on the market

 - Is it shareable on social?

-The agency should also get kudos in that they managed to reference both Ehrenberg Bass and the work of Binet and Field, both interesting researchers and thought leaders in the field of advertising evaluation which we reckon 95% of marketers will never have heard of.
+The agency should also get kudos in that they managed to reference both Ehrenberg Bass and the work of Binet and Field.
+Both of these are interesting researchers and thought leaders in the field of advertising evaluation.
+But, we reckon 95% of marketers (especially outside academic circles) will never have heard of either of them.

-So, on one hand they share other adverts that are similar to what they presented to show is where the idea came from.
-And on the other, the clients were being tasked to check for it’s distinctiveness and uniqueness.
+So, on one hand they share other adverts that are similar to what they presented to show where the idea came from.
+And on the other, the clients were being tasked to check for its distinctiveness and uniqueness.

 Something borrowed – the Gut – brief – idea model